What is the MITRE ATT&CK Framework? A Complete Guide

 What is MITRE ATT&CK?

-MITRE ATT&CK is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations of cyber security threats.
+MITRE ATT&CK is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations of cybersecurity threats.
 They’re displayed in matrices that are arranged by attack stages, from initial system access to data theft or machine control.
-There are matrices for common desktop platforms—Linux, macOS and Windows—as well as mobile platforms.
+There are matrices for common desktop platforms—Linux, macOS and Windows, technologies like cloud, containers, network, ICS, and mobile platforms.

 ATT&CK stands for adversarial tactics, techniques, and common knowledge.
 The tactics are a modern way of looking at cyberattacks.
 Rather than looking at the results of an attack, aka an indicator of compromise (IoC), it identifies tactics that indicate an attack is in progress.
 Tactics are the “why” of an attack technique.